 No?
 Let me jog your memory.

 Despite the fact it’s bitterly cold outside at the moment we have been making regular use of it; Doug (daddy; seems a bit weird to refer to him as that out of context though) has been using it to work from home without the kids spotting him, and I’ve even been going out there of an evening for a bit of a change of scenery.

-At the time it was pretty bare, but as it’s pretty much the only child-free area in the house, my husband has taken it upon himself to make it his ‘space’.
+At the time it was pretty bare, but as office principles dictate it is the only child-free area in the house, my husband has taken it upon himself to make it his ‘space’.
 Now before I show you the inside, I should explain; I am married to an unashamed Sci-fi geek.